 Excellent for those with shoulder tension.
 Soft outer pad is comforting and luxurious.
-Heats quickly, and there is a moist heat option.
+Heats quickly to around 110-to-140 degrees.
+Moist heat option, too.

 Some report a strong chemical smell when first opening the package.